ssharma2712/DrPhylo/README.md

 If you use DrPhylo in your research, please cite our articles:

 1. Sharma, S. & Kumar, S. (2024).
 Discovering fragile clades and causal sequences in phylogenomics by evolutionary sparse learning.
 (In review)
 2. Kumar, S. and Sharma, S (2021).
 Evolutionary Sparse Learning for Phylogenomics, Molecular Biology and Evolution, Volume 38, Issue 11, November 2021, Pages 4674–4682.
+3. Sanderford et al., (2024).
+MyESL: A software for evolutionary sparse learning in molecular phylogenetics and genomics (In preparation).